Analysis | When Will Boeing 737 Max Fly Again and More Questions

 7. How many 737 Maxes are out there?

-Southwest Airlines is the largest operator of the grounded jet, with 31 in the fleet through June 30.
+Southwest says it has 34 in its fleet, more than any other airline.
 Other major operators include American (24) and Air Canada (24).
 Chinese airlines account for about 20% of 737 Max deliveries globally.
 As of the end of June, Boeing reported 387 deliveries of the single-aisle Max jets to 48 airlines or leasing companies, with orders from around 80 operators for about 4,550 more.
 Most sales are the Max 8, the model involved in both crashes.
 (There’s also, from smallest to biggest, a Max 7, 9 and 10.)

 8. What do people think caused the crashes?